 2) The test signal used for the measurements shall be the British-English single talk sequence described in clause 7.3.2 of [ITU-T P.501].
 The test signal is the nominal signal level, applied to the POI.
 The level is averaged over the complete test signal.

-3) For wideband, the receiving sensitivity is determined in third octave intervals as given by [IEC 61260-1] for frequencies from 100 Hz to 8 kHz inclusive, measured at the headset interface.
-In narrowband, it is determined for frequencies from 200 Hz to 4 kHz.
+3) In fullband, the receiving sensitivity is determined in third octave intervals as given by [IEC 61260-1] for frequencies from 100 Hz to 20 kHz inclusive, measured at the headset interface.
+In super-wideband, it is determined for frequencies from 100 Hz to 16 kHz.
+In wideband, it is determined for frequencies from 100 Hz to 8 kHz.
+In narrowband, it is determined for frequencies from 100 Hz to 4 kHz.
 In each third octave band, the level of the measured signal is referred to the level of the reference signal, averaged over the complete test sequence length.

 4) The sensitivity is determined in dBV/V.